rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 1. **Create Lab Description and Objective**:
     - Describe what the lab does and which protocol or functionality is being demonstrated.
 2. **Document the Lab Topology**:
-    - Use the created images to illustrate the lab's network topology.
+    - Use the created images to illustrate the network topology of the lab.
 If necessary, insert additional diagrams explaining how the devices are interconnected.
 3. **Include Usage Examples**:
     - Provide examples of commands and actions that users can execute within the lab to test the functionality.
 4. **List Requirements**:
     - Clearly define the hardware and software requirements, such as the Docker version, Containerlab, and network configurations.
 5. **Deployment Instructions**:
-    - Document the lab deployment, whether it's the ready-made or custom version.
-Be sure to follow the deployment guides with appropriate links.
+    - Document the lab's deployment, whether it's the ready-made or customized version.
+Make sure to follow the deployment guides with appropriate links.
 6. **Access and Credentials**:
     - Create a table detailing the IPs of each device in the lab and their respective access credentials.

 !!! tip "Tip"
-    To follow a consistent documentation standard, you can use the [template](Template lab.md) that comes pre-structured with tips.
-It will serve as a basis for you to adapt the content of your lab, ensuring that all sections are correctly addressed.
+    To follow a consistent documentation standard, you can use the [template](Template lab.md) that is already structured with tips.
+It will serve as a basis for you to adapt the content of your lab, ensuring that all sections are properly addressed.

-To use the documentation template, simply access **docs/pt/Laboratórios/Contribua/Template lab.md**, create a copy in the labs folder, name it after your lab, and fill in the information.
+To use the documentation template, just go to **docs/pt/Laboratórios/Contribua/Template lab.md**, create a copy for the labs folder, name it after your lab, and fill in the information.

 ---